knosmos/advent-2024/README.md

 ### Day 3
 1. I use a cursed checking function to look for the multiplication commands
 2. Add in an enable flag to turn on and off multiplications
+### Day 4
+1. DFS solution to find lines in different directions - this is actually a pretty bad approach, but it's what I thought of first
+2. Look for all the `A`s and match `M` and `S` across them diagonally